Tommertom/svelte-ionic-npm/README.md

 - `npm i @ionic/core@6.3.0 ionic-svelte` - using Ionic 6.3.0
 - create a theme folder/file that contains the colours for Ionic (see starterfiles/theme).
 Example: - create a theme folder/file that contains the colours for Ionic (see starterfiles/theme).
 Example: https://raw.githubusercontent.com/Tommertom/svelte-ionic-npm/main/starterfiles/theme/variables.css
-- the top-root layout file (Kit) or top root module (others) needs to run `setupIonicSvelte()` and import the theme stylesheet before anything else - also see starterfiles/+layout.svelte.
+- the top-route layout file `+layout.svelte` (Kit) or top root module (others) needs to run `setupIonicSvelte()` and import the theme stylesheet before anything else - also see starterfiles/+layout.svelte.
 Example:

 ```
 <script lang="ts">